adrismiller/tsR/README.md

   (which is not great, but much better than randomly guessing one of 8 albums)
   - Probably not going to get much more accurate, becuase all of her music shares a qualities
-  - One problem with the model is that a lot of it's accuracy comes from over guessing a couple albums (Fearless is guessed 40% percent of the time, Speak Now is only guessed 2% of the time)
+  - One problem with the model is that a lot of it's accuracy comes from over guessing a couple albums (Fearless is guessed 40% percent of the time, Speak Now is only guessed 2% of the time despite Fearless comprising only 15% of the data and Speak Now 10%)